limintu/Jammming/README.md

 # Jammming - build your Spotify playlist at ease

-Log into your Spotify account, and take over your
+Simply log into your Spotify account, and take over your playlists!

 ![Jammming](https://github.com/ll10524/Jammming/blob/master/Jammming%20Screenshot.png)